 The MFA in Creative Writing and Literature has been offering screenwriting courses since its formation at Stony Brook in 2006.

-Last summer, in 2013, Stony Brook Southampton granted 20 full scholarships to 20 students to make 20 short films in 20 intense days (July 8-28) at its new Southampton Arts Summer program, where a community of world class filmmakers, novelists, poets, playwrights, directors, and actors gathered in a cutting edge—and uniquely bucolic—arts incubator.
+In 2013, Stony Brook Southampton granted 20 full scholarships to 20 students to make 20 short films in 20 intense days (July 8-28) at its new Southampton Arts Summer program, where a community of world class filmmakers, novelists, poets, playwrights, directors, and actors gathered in a cutting edge—and uniquely bucolic—arts incubator.

 Visiting guests included James Schamus, Tom Kalin, Rahmin Bahrani, Jane Berliner, Effie Brown, John Sloss, Doug McGrath, Ellen Kuras, Edward Burns, Tony Gerber, Mary Harron, Ilene Landress, Dylan Leiner, Ashley Havey, and more.
 The yield of this experiment in filmmaking was extremely high, with the resulting short films garnering awards at various film festivals around the country.